 Am I getting my money’s worth?
 This is a question that crosses everyone’s mind at some point or another.
-At Cash America, we know that the more you understand the factors involved in determining a loan amount, the more satisfied you will be, and the more likely you will be to return to our store.
-So, in an effort to help you better understand how Cash America operates, we’ve put together a list of answers to some of our most frequently asked questions.
+At Pelican Pawn, we know that the more you understand the factors involved in determining a loan amount, the more satisfied you will be, and the more likely you will be to return to our store.
+So, in an effort to help you better understand how Pelican Pawn operates, we’ve put together a list of answers to some of our most frequently asked questions.

 How does a pawn loan work?

 Pawn loans are a quick and easy way to borrow money without a credit check or hassle.
 Loans are based on the value of your collateral, not your credit rating or pay schedule.
-Subject to individual state laws, a typical pawn loan may have a term length of 30 days/one month, plus a 30-day/one month grace period.
+Subject to individual state laws, a typical pawn loan may have a term length of 90 days/three months.
 If you cannot pay back your pawn loan in full, including any applicable grace period, we offer extensions/renewals (where permitted by state law) to give you extra time.
 You may also choose to surrender your collateral as payment in full.

-We provide pawn loans on a variety of items, including gold and diamond jewelry, electronics, musical instruments, tools, and more*.
-Simply bring us an item of value, along with a valid photo ID and we’ll get you money in minutes after your loan is approved.
+We provide pawn loans on a variety of items, including gold and diamond jewelry, electronics, musical instruments, tools, firearms designer handbags and accessories and much more*.
+Simply bring us an item of value, along with a valid photo ID and we’ll get you cash in minutes after your loan is approved.